Cognitive and Psychological Sciences

 Biography

-Elena Festa received her A.B. in Psychology from the College of the Holy Cross and her Ph.D. in Experimental Psychology with an emphasis in visual psychophysics from Brown University.
+Elena Festa received her A.B. in Psychology from the College of the Holy Cross and her Ph.D. in Experimental Psychology with a focus on visual psychophysics from Brown University.
 Following her NRSA-funded postdoctoral training in cognitive neuropsychology, she was appointed as an Assistant Professor (Research) in Brown University's Department of Psychology in 2005.
-In 2011, she joined the Department of Cognitive and Psychological Sciences as teaching faculty, where she currently serves as a Senior Lecturer.
-Dr. Festa's research focuses on the neurocognitive mechanisms underlying perception, memory, and attention, with an emphasis on sensory feature binding and selective attention in the context of healthy and pathological aging.
-Her recent work explores neurocognitive markers for the early detection of Alzheimer’s disease, risk and resilience mechanisms in aging, and interventions to enhance cognitive function in aging and dementia.
+In 2011, she joined the Department of Cognitive and Psychological Sciences, where she currently serves as a Teaching Professor.

 Teaching